Discover how we’ve been empowering older people in our 2024-25 Annual Report here.

 You can find information about your place in the national priority system and your expected wait time in two ways:

-• Logging into your Online Account.
+• Logging into your My Aged Care Online Account.

-• Calling My Aged Care on 1800 200 422..
+• Calling My Aged Care on 1800 200 422.

-The Commonwealth Home Support Programme (CHSP) provides support for people with low level care needs.
+The CHSP provides support for people with low-level care needs.
 If you’re able to manage, but need support with a few tasks at home, you might be eligible for CHSP.

-Home Care Package is for people who have more complex needs.
-You may be eligible for a Home Care Package if you need many care and support services on an ongoing basis to help you live independently.
+A Home Care Package is for people who have more complex needs.
+You may be eligible for a Home Care Package if you need several care and support services on an ongoing basis to help you live independently.
 This will provide a package of care and services and go beyond what the CHSP can provide.

 How do short-term care packages differ?